simonaturco/simonaturco.github.io/_portfolio/05_modeling_ventilation.md

 To improve the model, we extended the training by using simulated data with the model explained above.
 We found out that the <a href="https://www.sciencedirect.com/science/article/pii/S0169260722007143" target="_blank"> combination of simulated and clinical data </a> for training the algorithm achieved the best performance.

-Currently, we are working on further improving the method by refining the simulation trhough a generative-adversarial network (GAN) approach.
+Currently, we are working on further improving the method by refining the simulation through a generative-adversarial network (GAN) approach.
 Although clinical data with good-quality labels is scarce, large ventilation dataset are available without labels.
-The idea is to learn the charachteristics of clinical data which cannot be modeled by the simulator through adversarial learning.
-By using the simulated data as input, however, we are able to mantain the known timings, thus possibly generating a more realistic simulated dataset with labels.
+The idea is to learn the characteristics of clinical data which cannot be modeled by the simulator through adversarial learning.
+By using the simulated data as input, however, we are able to maintain the known timings, thus possibly generating a more realistic simulated dataset with labels.
 The idea is summarized schematically by picture below.

 <figure style="height:300px; ">
   <img src='/images/gan_pva.png' alt="GAN approach" >